anavinahar/architecture-center/docs/microservices/logging-monitoring.md

 *Logs* are records of events that occur while the application is running.
 They include things like application logs (trace statements) or web server logs.
 Logs are primarily useful for forensics and root cause analysis.

-## Considerations
+## Considerations for logging and monitoring in a microservices architecture

-Here are some factors to consider when you choose a logging and monitoring solution.

-**Configuration and management.** Managed service vs deployed in the cluster
-    - You can do monitoring inside the cluster and also push to OMS
+The article [Monitoring and diagnostics](../best-practices/monitoring.md) describes general best practices for monitoring an application.
+Here are some particular things to think about in the context of a microservices architecture.

+**Configuration and management.** Is logging and monitoring performed by a managed service, or by services deployed in the cluster?
+[Application Insights][app-insights] is Microsoft's managed Application Performance Management (APM) service.
+It has the advantage of being easy to deploy and configure, and provides an end-to-end solution for telemetry, monitoring, and alanysis.
+Another options is to collect and store telemetry inside the cluster.
+This approach can have performance and cost benefits, especially at high scale.
+For more discussion of these options, see the section [Technology Options][#technology-options], below.

 **Ingestion rate**.
 What is the throughput at which the system can ingest telemetry events?
 What happens if that rate is exceeded?
 For example, the system may throttle clients, in which case telemetry data is lost, or it may downsample the data.
+Sometimes you can mitigate this problem by reducing the amount of data that you collect:

+  - Aggregate metrics by calculating statistics, such as average and standard deviation, and send that statistical data to the monitoring system.
+  - Downsample the data &mdash; that is, process only a percentage of the events.
+  - Batch to reduce the number of network calls to the monitoring service

+   Of course, all of these techniques make your telemetry system more complex.
+If you implement any of these, consider putting that functionality into a [Sidecar](../patterns/sidecar.md).
+That way, you can write the code once, and every service can take advantage of it.

 **Data fidelity**.
 How accurate are the metrics?
 Averages can hide outliers, especially at scale.
 Also, if the sampling rate is too low, it can smooth out fluctuations in the data.
 It may appear that